Stock events for Otter Tail Corp. (OTTR)

 OTTR’s Geographic footprint

-Otter Tail Corp.'s Electric segment serves customers in western Minnesota, eastern North Dakota, and northeastern South Dakota.
-The Manufacturing segment has facilities in Georgia, Illinois, and Minnesota, with products sold primarily across the United States.
-The Plastics segment produces PVC pipe at plants located in North Dakota and Arizona, primarily selling these products in the western half of the United States and Canada.
+Otter Tail Corporation's electric utility operations primarily serve a rural footprint in the Upper Midwest, including west-central Minnesota, eastern North Dakota, and northeastern South Dakota.
+The manufacturing facilities are located in several U.S. states, including Georgia, Illinois, and Minnesota.
+The plastics segment produces PVC pipes at plants in North Dakota and Arizona, with products sold primarily in the western half of the United States and Canada.
+The company has a significant presence in the northern, midwestern, south-central, and western regions of the U.S.

 OTTR Corporate Image Assessment